SamWindell/Signet/README.md

 # Signet
-## Command-line program for editing audio files (still a work-in-progress)
+## Command-line program for editing audio files, and assisting sample library development (still a work-in-progress)

-Signet is a command-line program designed for bulk editing audio files.
-It features common editing functions such as normalisation and fade-out, but also organisation functions such as renaming files.
-This tool was made to make sample library development easier.
-In this domain, we often have to edit hundreds of separate audio files in preparation of turning them into a playable virtual instrument.
-As well as this, we often need to rename the files so that a sampler can map them.

-Signet tries to make this often repetitive process more automatic.
+Signet makes sample library development (multi-sampling) easier and more effective by offering a suite of tools covering these areas:
+- Bulk editing audio files
+- Bulk renaming audio files
+- Bulk organising files (moving them into folders)
+- Generating files based off of existing files

+Signet is not exclusively useful for sample library development though.
+The editing features in particular could be useful to anyone working with large sets of audio files.

 ## Limitations
 - Currently only supports reading and writing WAV and FLAC files.